-Program services income consists of program service fees revenue, which is related to fee for service contracts with customers to provide training, consultation services and educational programs.
-Program service fees are set by contracts established with customers.
+Program services income consists of program service fees revenue, which is related to fee for service contracts with customers to provide counseling, childcare and educational programs.
+Program service fees are set by contracts established with customers on a sliding fee scale based on The HUD Income Guidelines chart and customer's ability to pay.
 Program services income is recognized as performance obligations are satisfied.
 The Organization reviews individual contracts, at the time of performance, in order to determine estimated uncollectible amounts due from customers and records these implicit price concessions as a direct reduction to revenue.
 Based on this, the Organization determined there are no implicit price concessions.
 Management fees are recognized ratably over the period that the services are performed.